moradsab/Depth-Nerf/README.md

 Dataset: Includes preprocessed RGB images, camera poses, and focal length data.

 #### How to Run
-Open and execute the notebook depth_nerf_prediction.ipynb using Jupyter Notebook or Google Colab.
+Open and execute the notebook Depth-NeRF.ipynb using Jupyter Notebook or Google Colab.